 Regensburg can be easily reached by train from the two nearest airports – the smaller Airport Nuernberg (Nürnberg – NUE) or the international Munich Airport (München – Muc).

 From Munich, there is a direct train connecting Munich Airport and Regensburg Hauptbahnhof.
 There are also bus and train combination options and commercial shuttle service.
 If you arrive via the Nürnberg airport, you can take a train from Nürnberg Hauptbahnhof to Regensburg Hauptbahnhof.

 If you love driving through the countryside, you have the option of taking your own car or renting out one for the trip.
-Here is a useful resource you can check out if you opt for the latter.
+Check out a useful resource below if you opt for the latter.

 Other places to explore in the area

 You can also venture out to nearby cities in the region if you have more time.
-Below are some interesting nearby places you may want to consider:
+Some interesting nearby places you may want to consider are:

 - Nuremberg – A full-day excursion will allow you to explore the German countryside of Nuremberg’s Old Town, where you can delve into this medieval city’s complicated past.
 This city has evolved from being the site where Nazi rallies were held during World War II to becoming the toy-making capital of Europe.

 - Munich – A full-day visit to this Bavarian capital near the foothills of the Alps will provide you a peek into its cultural and historical attractions.
 Some of the highlights you can explore are the Olympiapark (site of the 1972 Olympics), Königsplatz, public buildings of imperial architecture, the Old Town Hall, and the Viktualienmarkt, the city’s most famous market.